gear-foundation/academy/docs/10-escrow-state/reading-state.md

 This lesson teaches how to use an escrow smart contract in a blockchain transaction to add safety for both parties.
 It explains the process of using an escrow smart contract, from agreeing to terms to the automatic transfer of funds to the seller's digital wallet.

-Let’s extend the functionality of our escrow program by adding program metadata.
-We’ll start by creating a crate `escrow-io` in the directory of the escrow program:
+Let's extend the functionality of our escrow program by adding program metadata.
+We'll start by creating a crate `escrow-io` in the directory of the escrow program:

 ```bash
 cargo new io --lib
 ```

-The `Cargo.toml` file of that crate will contain the following:
+The `Cargo.toml` file of the `escrow-io` crate will contain the following:

 ```toml title="io/Cargo.toml"
 [package]